 Steven Simmons, NWPCC, began the meeting by welcoming the GRAC, going over the agenda and reviewing the role of the committee.
 He presented follow up data on Utility Scale Solar PV.

 Gillian Charles, NWPCC, presented a review of Hydropower Potential.
 The minutes were adopted.
 Russ Schneider, Flathead Electric Co-op asked about how the information pipeline from the GRAC to the Council works.
-Simmons explained the process and suggested consulting the website for a list of meetings.
+Simmons explained the process and noted that additional information is available in the posted staff-prepared agenda materials for the Council Meetings.
 He then noted upcoming GRAC meetings.

 Preliminary Assumptions for On-Shore Wind Technologies